SeldonIO/seldon-core/docs/content/wrappers/python.md

 ---
-title: "Python wrappers "
+title: "Wrapping a model "
 date: 2017-12-09T17:49:41Z
 weight: 1
 ---

 In order to deploy a model using seldon-core the model must be packaged into a docker image.
-In this guide, we explain how to build a docker-image of your model which is ready to be [deployed with seldon-core](link_to_deployment_docs) using seldon python wrappers.
+In this guide, we explain how to build a docker-image of your model which is ready to be [deployed with seldon-core](../../api/seldon-deployment) using seldon python wrappers.
 The python wrappers are suitable to wrap any saved model that can be loaded and queried  using python functions.

 ### Preliminary steps